DrOctopusCodes/MyRetail/README.md

 - After cloning the project, open it in the IDE.
 - Using the spring web tools, you can start the application.
 - Open a terminal and enter >mongod.
 This will start the mongoDB process.
-- Now we can call the API requestts from the Postman
+- Now we can call the API requests from the Postman

 ## Summary
 The product has two parts: data and description